THE HISTORY OF PILATES

 TRAINEES BECOME TRAINERS

 While Joe was still alive, two of his students, Carola Trier and Bob Seed, opened their own studios.
-Trier, a dancer, found her way to the United States by becoming a performing contortionist after fleeing a Nazi holding camp in France.
-She found Joe Pilates in 1940, when an injury preempted her performing career.
-Joe Pilates assisted Trier in opening her own studio in the late 50’s.
-Joe and Clara remained close friends with Trier ‘till death.
+Trier was a dancer and found her way to the United States by becoming a performing contortionist after fleeing a Nazi holding camp in France.
+She found Joe Pilates in 1940, when an injury halted her performing career.
+Joe and Clara Pilates assisted Trier in opening her own studio in the late 50’s and remained close friends with her until she passed.